usdot-jpo-ode/wzdx/spec-content/enumerated-types/FieldDeviceType.md

 `flashing-beacon` | A flashing beacon light of any form, used to indicate caution and capture driver attention.
 See [FlashingBeacon](/spec-content/objects/FlashingBeacon.md).
 `hybrid-sign` | A message sign that contains both static text (e.g. on an aluminium board) along with a variable electronic message sign, used to provide information to travelers.
 See [HybridSign](/spec-content/objects/HybridSign.md).
 `location-marker` | Any GPS-enabled ITS device that is placed at a point on a roadway to mark a location (often the beginning or end of a road event).
 See [LocationMarker](/spec-content/objects/LocationMarker.md).
+`temporary-traffic-control-zone-sign` | A static, non-electronic sign that conveys both general and specific messages by means of words, symbols, and/or arrows (see definition in [MUTCD Section 6F.02 General Characteristics of Signs](https://mutcd.fhwa.dot.gov/htm/2009/part6/part6f.htm)).
 `traffic-sensor` | A device deployed on a roadway which captures traffic metrics such as speed, volume, or occupancy.
 See [TrafficSensor](/spec-content/objects/TrafficSensor.md).
 `traffic-signal` | A temporary traffic signal deployed on a roadway.
 See [TrafficSignal](/spec-content/objects/TrafficSignal.md).